What is a Labral Tear (of the Shoulder)?

 Depending on the severity of the tear, some may benefit from conservative or non-surgical treatment.
 A combination of relative rest, anti-inflammatory medicines and physical therapy can be the first choices for the treatment of a labral tear.

 If the tear is severe enough or if the conservative methods are insufficient, your orthopedic specialist may recommend surgery.
 Doctors often repair labral tears with arthroscopy.
 This minimally invasive procedure involves making a small incision in your shoulder to allow a small camera to capture images of the joint.

 Labral tears of the shoulder are often painful and can cause decreased motion in the joint.
 Understanding what a labral tear is and your treatment options can help you resume a pain-free lifestyle faster.
-OrthoArizona has 21 offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
+OrthoArizona has nearly two dozen offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
 Since 1994, OrthoArizona has been dedicated to compassionate care of the highest quality.